 New Student

-Ready to attend class and study?
-Seattle Central has a spot for you.
+We appreciate the opportunity to support you through your academic journey and have curated the below steps to guide you through the enrollment process.
 Remember, deadlines are important so use the Academic Calendar to stay on track.
 Students with disabilities are encouraged to contact the Accessibility Resource Center.

 Apply & Enroll